-I use software called Zoom for my webcam lessons.
+I use a website called syncspace for my webcam lessons (its a bit like skype or zoom).
 When you are logged into my website you'll be able to see a link, which you can click on to join your lesson.

 Can I just try it for a while and see whether my child likes it?

 But learning music is a long-term commitment.
 To get the most out of it requires regular practice.
 The children I have worked with have all been glad that they can play music.
 I know from talking to their parents however, that very few would have had the self-motivation to continue without the persistence given by their parents.
 Most parents question whether it is good to “make” the child practice even if they don’t want to.
 My response to this is that as parents you have the responsibility of deciding what is important for your child and what isn’t.
 I suggest that you think of your child’s music practice as similar to brushing their teeth.
 Both should happen regularly.
 They should not be unpleasant experiences and I suggest that you as parent are gently persistent about getting music practice done in the same way that you are with the child brushing their teeth.
 Your adult brain can see the long-term benefit of activities that your child’s young brain cannot see.

 How is the Suzuki method different from traditional lessons?

 - Children learn their new pieces entirely by ear and by memory with no music reading (at least in the beginning)

 - Parents are an integral part of the teaching/learning

 - ”Practice” is split into 2 parts: review (of pieces that have already been learned) and learning/practice (learning new pieces and practicing posture, tone, etc)